 For some of the prettiest, most pristine hiking of your life head to Ivvavik National Park in Canada’s Yukon Territory, home to wild empty spaces and non-glaciated mountains.
 From the Imniarvik Base Camp there are a huge number of Ivvavik hiking opportunities, all on unmarked trails but with big vistas so it’s easy to find your way.

 These are the four fabulous Ivvavik hikes our group did while staying in Ivvavik National Park.

-Sheep Slot is an easy 3.0 kilometre round-trip hike with less than 20 metres of elevation gain.
+Sheep Slot is an easy 3.0 km round-trip hike with less than 20 m of elevation gain.
 It’s a great warm-up hike that starts at the confluence of Sheep Creek with the beautiful Firth River.

 Sheep Slot is a fun place to explore with lots of rock hopping and photographic opportunities.
 We were hoping to catch sight of a group of rafters that were due to come through the day we were there, but unfortunately that never happened.